tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Activation of human T cells by major histocompatability complex class II expressing neutrophils: proliferation in the presence of superantigen, but not tetanus toxoid
  - polymorphonuclear neutrophils (PMNs) function for acute phagocytic clearance of foreign pathogens, release inflammatory mediators, assumed to not express but can express MHC class II molecules after stimulation by interferon γ
  - superantigen refers to antigen binding to MHC class II with high affinity outside antigen binding groove in absence of antigen processing, trigger proliferation of T cells expressing TcR-VB gene products (stimulate T cells in TCR Vβ-specific manner)
+# Adoptive T cell therapy targeting Epstein-Barr virus as a treatment for multiple sclerosis
+ - there's a causative link between EBV and MS, want to target EBV-infected B cells (EBV transforms B cells for life upon infection)
 # Advances in immune checkpoint inhibitor combination strategies for microsatellite stable colorectal cancer
  - microsatellite stable (MSS) colorectal tumors are immune-cold
 # Aging-associated and CD4 T cell-dependent ectopic CXCL13 activation predisposes to anti-PD-1 therapy-induced adverse events